 The first mistake an officer may make is conducting a traffic stop without the proper reasonable suspicion to stop a driver.
 Cases are dismissed if the arresting officer had no valid reason for the initial traffic stop that resulted in the DWI arrest.
 Other factors may also play a role in having DWI cases dropped.

 Mistake 2: Improper DWI Checkpoints

-Although DWI checkpoint are prevalent during the holiday seasons in various municipalities, they can be unlawful if not conducted in accordance with the regulations in place.
+Although DWI checkpoints are prevalent during the holiday seasons in various municipalities, they can be unlawful if not conducted in accordance with the regulations that are in place.
 For example, an officer is not allowed to set up a DWI roadblock without approval from a supervisor.
 Additionally, proper public notice and lighting indicating a checkpoint is required.

 Mistake 3: Improper Field Sobriety Testing

 An officer's failure to properly administer and evaluate field sobriety tests is another mistake that may be made during a DWI arrest.
 The field sobriety tests, such as the horizontal gaze nystagmus, walk and turn and one-legged stand, have standardized instructions that must be followed when being conducted by the arresting officer.
 Also, officers are required to report the results with detailed information about how each test was performed.